mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 I am going through Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto and porting the lisp examples to Haskell in order to learn RL mainly but also to hone my functional programming skills.
 I chose the lisp examples over C examples obviously because I am coding Haskell.
 Not that lisp and Haskell are similar.
 Far from it.
 They are dissimilar but I find that it is helpful to work off a language that is not procedural.

+The lisp code for this example I referred to is [this](http://incompleteideas.net/sutton/book/code/TTT.lisp)

+Except the Haskell code everything I explain is based on the references cited at the end.

 ### What is reinforcement learning ?

 ![image-title-here](../images/TE_temp_preview2092.pdf.png){:class="img-responsive"}